bradygaster/ProDevCitizenDevStudy/pro/exercise-1.md

 ## Exercise 1: Examine the Weather Forecast API

-1. Click the **Microsoft Azure** favorite icon to log into the Microsoft Azure portal.
+1. Hold down the CTRL button and click the **Microsoft Azure** favorite icon to log into the Microsoft Azure portal in a new browser tab.
 1. Open the **study-baseline-app** App Service from the Azure portal.
 1. Click the **Browse** button to open the site in the web browser.
 1. Click the **Fetch Data** link in the navigation bar.
 This will open a page that loads data via an HTTP API call.